ShreeMijarguttu/Shree202008242/README.md

 1. Using BOS Console
     - To set permissions up, navigate to **Application Management** → **Roles and Permissions**
     - Select a **Role** and hit Edit
-2. Through the StarterCode
+2. Through the Starter Code
     - Navigate to **Roles** from the left navigation pane and select the **Manage Permissions** operation

 BOS readily provides IA for the Super Admin and User roles.
 However to configure IA for your custom modules (features) in your application, you’ll have to first set this up in the BOS Console.
 You can create as many Modules (features) and their Operations (actions) in the BOS Console.
 Speaking MVC language a Module equates to a **Controller** and Operation equates to **Action**.
 To do this, navigate to the **Modules and Operations** section under **Application Management**.

 ## Setting-up Custom Database

-In the **appsettings.development.json**, the StarterCode provides the connection string to the development database.
+In the **appsettings.development.json**, the Starter Code provides the connection string to the development database.

 Follow the following steps to set up and use the database locally